gunthercox/ChatterBot/docs/django/index.rst

 Django Integration
 ==================

-ChatterBot has direct support for integration with Django.
-ChatterBot provides out of the box models and endpoints that allow you build ChatterBot powered Django applications.
+ChatterBot has direct support for integration with Django's ORM.
+It is relatively easy to use ChatterBot within your Django application to create conversational pages and endpoints.

 .. toctree::
    :maxdepth: 2